voytas75/AzureOpenAI-PowerShell/AIEventAnalyzer/README.md

 PS C:\>. .\Start-AIEventAnalyzer.ps1; Start-AIEventAnalyzer
 ```

-The script will then prompt the user for the required inputs.
+The script will then prompt the user for the required inputs, including the API Azure OPENAI variable values described in the Environment Variables section above.

 ## Output